MobleVortex/MARBS/README.md

 log out, log back in

-If the dot files don't get copied for whatever reason then:
+If you want the extra dot files then:

 cd marbs